dbortoluzzi/corep-cloud-spring-cloud/test/DEMO_GUIDE.md

 A: After 30 seconds, it transitions to HALF_OPEN and allows test calls.
 If successful, it closes.
 If failed, it opens again.

 **Q: Can I disable Retry or Circuit Breaker?**
-A: Yes, set `resilience4j.retry-enabled: false` or `resilience4j.circuit-breaker-enabled: false` in `application.yml`.
+A: Yes, comment out the annotations in `NotificationService.java` or configure YAML to effectively disable them.
+See `test/HOW_TO_DISABLE.md` for detailed instructions.

 ## Tips for Presenting